-To ensure appropriate supervision of management is provided and decision making for important business execution is performed as a Board of Directors of a company that aims to be a category leader in the energy tech domain, in addition to appointing (in principle) internal Directors, multiple Outside Directors, who form a majority, are appointed to enhance the management supervision function of the Board of Directors.
-Placing importance on independence, Outside Directors are appointed, giving precedence to those who satisfy the requirements for an independent officer as provided for by Tokyo Stock Exchange, Inc., and the Company's independence criteria, and who also have in-depth knowledge accumulated through their experience in their respective field that can be expected to contribute to the management of the Company.
-The Representative Director and CEO takes note of the above policy, also considering diversity in specialized fields, and creates a proposal for Director candidate nomination, and following discussion by the Board of Directors, the matter is determined by resolution of the Board of Directors.
+To ensure appropriate supervision of management and decision making for important business execution is performed as a Board of Directors of a company that aims to be a category leader in the energy tech domain, in addition to the appointment of (in principle) internal Directors, multiple Outside Directors (who form a majority) are also appointed to enhance the management supervision function of the Board of Directors.
+Placing importance on independence, Outside Directors are appointed, giving precedence to those who satisfy the requirements for an independent officer as detailed by Tokyo Stock Exchange, Inc., and the Company's independence criteria, and who also have in-depth knowledge - accumulated through their experience in their respective field - that can be expected to contribute to the management of the Company.
+The Nomination and Remuneration Committee takes note of the above policy, also considers diversity in specialized fields, and creates a proposal for Director candidate nomination.
+Following discussion by the Board of Directors, the matter is determined by resolution of the Board of Directors.